-If you cannot spend a full semester abroad during your junior or senior year, a short-term program might be perfect for you.
-Short-term study abroad and U.S. based programs are available to all students, freshmen through seniors.
+If you cannot spend a full semester abroad, a short-term program might be perfect for you.
+Short-term study abroad and U.S. based programs are available to all students.
 General program information is available below or in the Office of International Programs, while specific questions about course content should be addressed to the faculty member leading the program for which students are applying.

 Program information is subject to change at the discretion of the Office of International Programs.

 - Office of Student Affairs review.
 Student conduct records are reviewed as part of the study abroad application process.
 Students must be in good disciplinary standing at the time of application to be fully accepted into a short-term study abroad program.
 Students with minor disciplinary infractions on record may be conditionally accepted at the discretion of the director of international programs.